St. Mary’s Pedestrian Bridge Project Appeal

 1962/3 Photo’s: Bob Marrow

-It is now 10 years, January 2007, since a state of disrepair resulted in a Gloucestershire Council Notice of Temporary Emergency Bridge / Footpath Closure and inclusion in the FoDDC Buildings at Risk Register but St. Mary’s Bridge is as much needed today as when originally built.
+In January 2007 as the bridge was in a state of disrepair, Gloucestershire Council issued a Notice of Temporary Emergency Bridge / Footpath Closure and inclusion in the FoDDC Buildings at Risk Register but St. Mary’s Bridge is as much needed today as when originally built.

 Photo: Roger Phelps

 St. Mary’s Footbridge is an important local icon and amenity, as well as being historically important to DFR as the last remaining piece of original Severn & Wye Railway infrastructure.
-However, it is likely to cost in the region of £150,000 to restore and repair it, preserving it for the benefit, appreciation and enjoyment of future generations.
-With the significant support, here in Lydney, we are launching an appeal to local businesses and people raising funds towards the bridge’s restoration.
-The more we can raise, the more chance we have of securing contributions from funding sources, so every pound counts.’
+The restoration project is costing in the region of £150,000 - this will preserve it for the benefit, appreciation and enjoyment of future generations.

 You can donate by making a cheque payable to the Dean Forest Railway Co.
 Ltd. and sending it to: